L-36.com

 SPOTTER INFORMATION STATEMENT

-Spotter activation may be requested along and east of I-35 this afternoon.
-Even if activation is not locally requested, any reports of hazardous weather to the National Weather Service are appreciated.
+Spotter activation is not likely through tomorrow, but any reports of hazardous weather to the National Weather Services are appreciated.

 PRELIMINARY POINT TEMPS/POPS